onitake/restreamer/README.md

 You should check out the `profiler` branch, it opens a separate web server on port 6060 that Go pprof can connect to.
 See [net/http/pprof](https://golang.org/pkg/net/http/pprof/) for instructions on its usage.

+### Syscall Load

+Live streaming services like restreamer require realtime or near-realtime operation.
+Latency should be minimised, highlighting the importance of small buffers.
+Unfortunately, small buffers will increase the number of syscalls needed to feed data to the remote clients.

+In light of the recently published [speculative execution exploits affecting Intel CPUs](https://meltdownattack.com/), high syscall rates will have a devastating effect on performance on these CPUs due to mitigations in the operating system.

+For this reason, restreamer is relying on buffered I/O, with default buffer sizes as set in the Go http package.
+In the current implementation, a 2KiB and a 4KiB buffer is used.
+This should give a good compromise between moderate latency and limited system load.

+Even with these buffers, performance loss compared with unmitigated systems is considerable.
+If this is unacceptable, it is highly recommended to run restreamer on a system that does not need/use Meltdown mitigations.